top of page

 BEREAVEMENT SUPPORT PAYMENT:

 You may be able to get Bereavement Support Payment (BSP) if your husband, wife or civil partner died in the last 21 months.
-(You must be married)
+(You must be married or lived as if you were married and claiming Child Benefit)

 You must claim within 3 months of your partner’s death to get the full amount.